 Facet Joint Injection

 Back or neck pain may be caused by a problem with your facet joints.
 If so, a facet joint injection may help.
-With this treatment, medication is injected into certain facet joints.
+With this treatment, medicine is injected into certain facet joints.
 The injection can help your doctor find problem joints.
 It may also relieve your pain.

 What is a facet joint?